 DML is a language used to describe networks to be simulated in RINSE.
 Networks are described as combinations (layers) of other networks or as a collection of devices such as routers, switches, hosts, etc. Network administrators can describe their network topology using this language and submit the DML to the RINSE team for integration into the game.
+Time permitting, the team may be developing a GUI tool which generates DML code.

-DML is similar to XML in that it has a simple syntax consisting of nested name-value pairs.
+DML is similar to XML in that it has a simple syntax consisting of nested namevalue pairs.
 In addition, DML has features that allow nodes within the hierarchy to act as pointers to other nodes in the hierarchy.
-For example, using the keyword "extends", many nodes can point to one common node.
+For example, using the keyword "\extends", many nodes can point to one common node.